C-Stewart-GH/Predicting_Income/README.md

 - For interpretation, explanatory variables should have little to no correlation (Verified with variance inflation factor (VIF) analysis)
 - Model is sensitive to outliers (Verified by visualizing Cook's D and Leverage)

-The team provided the interpetations and confidence intervals in the full report.
+The team provided the interpretations and confidence intervals in the full report.

 Sample Interpretations:
 - Collar - the odds of earning over $50K for the White-Collar population is expected to be 125.35% higher than the Blue-Collar population